AryanAgrahari07/dotenv-guard/README.md

 // TypeError: Cannot multiply string by number

 // After: Catch errors before deployment ✅
-// dotenv-guard validates PORT must be an integer
+// dotenv-shield validates PORT must be an integer
 ```

 ## The Problem